ReactiveX/rxjs/docs_app/content/deprecations/scheduler-argument.md

 ## How to Refactor

-If you use any operator from the list above and also use the `scheduler` argument, you have three potential refactoring options.
+If you use any operator from the above list and you're passing the `scheduler` argument, you have three potential refactoring options.

 ### Refactoring of `of` and `from`